Expert Customer Support

 The Nursery Manager’s Guide to Safer Matting

-The EYFS Statutory Framework is clear that providers must take reasonable steps to keep children, staff, and others safe (see Section 3: safeguarding and welfare requirements).
-Good matting is a simple, visible way to support an “Ofsted-ready” environment: safer floors, cleaner rooms, and smoother access for buggies and wheelchairs.
+The EYFS Statutory Framework requires providers to take reasonable steps to keep children, staff, and visitors safe, as set out in Section 3 (Safeguarding and welfare requirements).
+While the framework does not prescribe specific products, well-chosen nursery matting is a simple, visible way to support an Ofsted-ready environment, helping to maintain safer floors, better hygiene, and clear access routes throughout the setting.

 Part 1: The Entrance (“The Buggy Battle”)